bwp91/homebridge-deebot/.github/ISSUE_TEMPLATE/new-issue.md

 ...

 **Please paste any relevant logs below.
-It helps if you can turn `debug` and `debugReqRes` in the package settings for more thorough logging.**
+It helps if you can turn `debug` in the package settings for more thorough logging.**
 > If you are posting an error then it is helpful for me to also see the previous few lines as this can show the cause of the error.

 ...